Tom Brady suffers Tampa Bay Buccaneers debut defeat in 34-23 loss to New Orleans Saints

 Stay updated with the latest news and interviews from around the NFL.

-Brady's errors helped New Orleans to stretch their lead to 24-7, though a first passing touchdown as a Buc for Brady - a nine-yard strike to tight end O.J.
+Brady's errors helped New Orleans to stretch their lead to 24-7, though a first passing touchdown as a Buc No 12 - a nine-yard strike to tight end O.J.
 Howard - and a Ryan Succop 38-yard field goal later in the third quarter saw them back to within striking distance down by seven points.

-But the Saints stretched ahead again once more in the fourth quarter, with Brees finding offseason-addition Emmanuel Sanders from five yards and Will Lutz later tacking on three points of his own from 21 yards out.
+But the Saints stretched ahead again once more in the fourth quarter, with Brees finding offseason addition Emmanuel Sanders from five yards and Will Lutz tacking on three more points from 21 yards out after a Bucs fumble on the ensuing kick-off

-Brady hooked up with Mike Evans for a second passing touchdown late in the fourth quarter, but it wasn't to be enough as he and the Buccaneers succumbed to a season-opening defeat.
+Brady hooked up with Mike Evans for a second passing touchdown late in the fourth quarter, but it wasn't to be enough as he and the Buccaneers succumbed to a season-opening defeat in a deserted Superdome stadium.

 Scoring summary